Have you ever wondered what is a Gravatar and whether you should be using it?

 For instance, when a user leaves a comment on a WordPress site, their Gravatar is automatically shown next to their comment.

-This allows each commenter to have their identity throughout the world wide web.
+This allows each commenter to have their identity throughout the interwebs.

-If you are a blogger, non-profit, small business, or anyone who wants to build a brand, then you need to start using Gravatar.
+If you are a blogger, non-profit, small business, or anyone wanting to build a brand, you need to start using Gravatar.

 A Gravatar allows you to build your identity on the web and build an authoritative voice in your industry.